-PWA is an umbrella term, encompassing within itself dynamic capabilities such as offline functioning (service workers), app like engagement, discoverability, push notifications and what not!
-PWA looks and feels like an app with a homescreen icon, splash screen, smooth browsing, good experience on flaky networks, re-engages with push notifications and is available on the windows play store.
+PWA is an umbrella term, encompassing within itself dynamic capabilities such as offline functioning (service workers), an app like engagement, discoverability, push notifications and what not!
+PWA looks and feels like an app with a home screen icon, splash screen, smooth browsing, good experience on flaky networks, re-engages with push notifications and is available on the windows play store.

 Some Interesting Stats